Sanjay-George/Study-In-Germany/README.md

 2. [Comparison of Blocked Account packages - DeGiS - degis.info](https://www.degis.info/blocked-account/comparison-blocked-account-packages/)
 3. [Blocked Account Germany - 2021 Review | Banks Germany (banks-germany.com)](https://banks-germany.com/blocked-account-germany#what-is-a-blocked-account)

-I had taken the Expatrio Value package, which includes a **blocked account**, TK public **health insurance**, and **incoming (travel) insurance**, **all 3 of which are important for your visa application**.
+I had taken the Expatrio Value package, which includes a **blocked account**, TK public **health insurance**, and **incoming (travel) insurance**.
 There are other package options such as Fintiba and Coracle.
 Please check the above blogs, or Google more to see what suits you the best!

 ## Submit all docs and pay the relevant fees at VFS / Consulate ✅